-The Pioneering Women of Bovey Tracey 1861- 1918 : Annie Croker, Adela Divett, Mary Divett, and Lilian Gould.
+The Pioneering Women of Bovey Tracey 1830- 1945 : Sarah Savery Annie Croker, Adela Divett, Mary Divett, Lilian Gould and Josephine Maynard.

 Over many centuries famous women have been associated with Bovey Tracey.
 Eva de Tracy as Lord of the Manor obtained the charter for the Bovey Tracey market in 1219 and this led to the town becoming an important trading and residential area in the middle ages.
 As Eva had several manors, including Barnstaple, we do not know if she ever visited Bovey Tracey.

-First was Anne Croker who established the British School in Bovey Tracey.
-She was followed by Adela Divett who helped set up the first Bovey Tracey hospital, and her cousin Mary Divett who became the first female local district councillor for the Newton Abbot Rural District.
-Finally Lilian Gould obtained first class honours at Oxford, had her academic papers published nationally and was one of the first women elected as a fellow of the Linnean Society.
-Women such as these played a prominent role but it was Lilian who was born at an opportune time to become engaged in the national movement for female enfranchisement in the early years of the twentieth century.
+First was Sarah Savery who was involved in provision for so called ‘fallen’ women, followed by Anne Croker who established the British School in Bovey Tracey.
+After her came Adela Divett who helped set up the first Bovey Tracey hospital, and her cousin Mary Divett who became the first female local district councillor for the Newton Abbot Rural District.
+Later in the century Lilian Gould obtained first class honours at Oxford, had her academic papers published nationally and was one of the first women elected as a fellow of the Linnean Society.
+Finally Josephine Maynard in the first part of the twentieth century who also went to Oxford and became the private secretary to the Minister of Agriculture in WWII.
+Women such as these played a prominent role, and it was Lilian who was born at an opportune time to become engaged in the national movement for female enfranchisement in the early years of the twentieth century.

 Bovey Tracey was an historic Manor and Borough which managed its own administration through Courts Leet and Courts Baron under the Lord of the Manor until 1883.
 It also had a church Vestry which historically managed matters connected with administration of the Poor Law.
 There is no evidence of the participation of women in any of these local administrative bodies, they did not sit on the juries and are not recorded as attending any meetings.